 **This post may be a little TMI for you – so keep that in mind as you go forward, this is being written by your favorite nurse**

 Being overweight may affect what you pack for Disneyland.
+Or frankly, any theme park.

 I totally recommend wearing a pantiliner or pad to catch all the sweat, and whatnot that collects at the “gutter of your abdomen” (yup, I did say this might be TMI).
 Bring a few extras in your Disneyland bag.
 These are my favorite.
-I also like something like this for at the hotel to get clean (since I can bring this with me).
+I also like something like this for at the hotel to get clean (since I can’t bring this with me).

 You can also use some feminine wipes for all of that.
 Even if it’s not super hot at Disneyland, you may not feel so fresh!
 Don’t miss what to bring to Disneyland — I carry a walking pharmacy in my Disneyland Backpack.
+Lots of awesome tips if you’re a big girl.

 A tip on showering….